California Unemployment Application

 - If you have been separated from work, you can file your initial claim during your first week of total or partial unemployment.

-- You can file your first claim in one of the two ways: by calling the TeleClaim Center or visiting a One-Stop Career Center close to you.
-Unluckily, you cannot file an initial claim online at this time.
+- You can file your first claim in one of the two ways: by calling the TeleClaim Center or by visiting this website.

 - Have your entire information ready before filing your claim.

-- If you have received severance pay upon your separation from work, you may still be eligible for unemployment benefits, so it is still important to call to file your initial claim during your first week of total or partial unemployment.
+- If you have received severance pay upon your separation from work, you may still be eligible for unemployment benefits.

 - If eligible for unemployment benefits, you can expect to receive your first payment in 3-4 weeks if there are no issues with your claim.